Hafpaf/fsharp_guide/fsharp_guide.md

 - Create a file called `helloworld.fsx`
 - create a print statement and print a string with:
   - ```FSharp
-    let a = "Hello world
+    let a = "Hello world"
     printfn "Printing: %s" a
     ```
   - `let`: creates here a string with the text "hello world"